Pulse-induced memory-like effect in cyclotron motion?: Charged particle in a uniform magnetic field and an electric pulse

 The centre of the circle is at $(C_0,C'_0)$ and its radius is $\sqrt{A_0^2+D_0^2}$.

-The effect of the pulse is manifest in the nature of the trajectories in regions II and III.
+The effect of the pulse is manifest in the modified trajectories in regions II and III.
 In III, we find that the trajectory is still a circle but with a shifted centre and a different radius.
 The equation of this new circle at times $t\geq T$ is given as:

 Therefore, the centre of the circle now appears to be at $ \left ( C_0 + \frac{E}{B} \left (\sin \, \alpha \right )T, C'_0 - \frac{E}{B}\left (\cos \, \alpha\right ) T \right )$.
-Its radius is now changed (increased/decreased) to a a value equal to the square root of the expression given in the R. H. S. of Eqn.
-(20).
+Its radius is now changed (increased/decreased) to a value equal to the square root of the expression given in the R. H. S. of Eqn.
+(22).
 It is easy to check and worth noting that there is {\em no choice of values of any of the constants} for which both the location of the centre and the radius remain unchanged.

 The two circular paths before (blue curve) and after (red curve) the pulse are illustrated (using specific values of the parameters and constants) in Figures 2 and 3.
 The shift of the centre and the increase/decrease in the radius are clearly visible in both figures.